 The way we work, where we work, how we work, and who we work with have fundamentally shifted over the past few decades, especially with the pandemic.
-As virtual assistants, chatbots facilitate communication with employees through a variety of channels.
-Employees can easily access HR and organizational information through HR chatbots, and this is brewing into more advancements in the near future.
+As virtual assistants, chatbots facilitate communication with employees through a variety of channels like WhatsApp, Slack, Microsoft Teams, etc. Employees can easily access HR and organizational information through HR chatbots, and this is brewing into more advancements in the near future.

-We've all seen the emergence of chatbots on the customer-side of business, but now we're beginning to see them infiltrate internal departments as well.
+We've all seen the emergence of chatbots on the customer-side of business, but now we're beginning to see conversational interfaces infiltrate internal departments as well.
 But first, what are HR chatbots?